collocations.org

 be under

-The court was told that he was under the influence of alcohol when he committed the offence.
+The court was told that he was under the influence of alcohol when he was stopped by the police.

 She came under the influence of Sartre at this period.